BooleanCube/jgmp/README.md

 `com/boole/math/vectors/` contains vector math model with a lot of vector mathematics and linear algebra functions. <br>
 `com/boole/physics/` contains many useful 2D kinematics models for 2d game physics.

-You can learn more about the library through the [documentation](https://booleancube.github.io/projects/jgmp/main.html) You can also find a simple wiki page [here](https://github.com/BooleanCube/jgmp/wiki)
+You can learn more about the library through the [documentation](https://booleancube.github.io/projects/jgmp/main.html) <br>
+You can also find a simple wiki page [here](https://github.com/BooleanCube/jgmp/wiki)

 ## Installation